Shawn Slocum: Coaching career

 The Packers' special teams units were ranked 12th in 2012 and 20th in 2013 by the Dallas Morning News.

-On January 30, 2015, the Packers fired Slocum.
+On January 30, 2015, the Packers fired Slocum after his special teams unit botched two critical plays during the NFC Championship Game.
+The first play came on a fake field goal attempt by Seattle.
+On the play, confusion amongst Green Bay's special teams coverage unit allowed for former Packers punter Jon Ryan to role out and throw a touchdown pass to eligible offensive lineman Garry Gilliam, who had snuck open behind the defense when many of the Packers defenders chose to rush Ryan instead of cover Gilliam.
+The second, and more critical, play was the Packers botched onside kick recovery late in the game when Brandon Bostick ignored his blocking assignment and went for the ball, which ricocheted off his helmet and allowed Seattle to easily recover.
+Shortly after this play, Slocum could be seen angrily yelling at Bostick for his misplay.
+The Packers lost the game in overtime, 28–22, after being up 16–0 in the third quarter and 19–7 with under 5 minutes to play.
+Head coach Mike McCarthy also said that the teams inconsistent special teams play throughout the season also played a role in his dismissal.

 On March 2, 2015, Slocum joined Todd Graham's coaching staff at Arizona State University as associate head coach, special teams coordinator, and outside linebackers coach.

 On January 9, 2018, Slocum was retained as Sun Devils special teams coordinator and associate head coach.

 Personal life

 His father R. C. Slocum was head coach for Texas A&M from 1989 to 2002 and is the winningest coach in Texas A&M football history.
 R. C. Slocum was a tight end at McNeese State when Shawn was born.
 Shawn Slocum has been an assistant coach at Texas A&M under R. C. Slocum.

 Shawn Slocum is currently married to the former Michelle Biehl and has four children (daughters, Tayler, Jordyn, Haley and son Jaxon).